 Have you ever wondered why teen girls stay in unhealthy relationships?

-A recent conversation with a young lady after class provides some insight.
+A previous conversation with a young lady after class provides some insight.

-She finally pulled herself together enough to speak and said,
+She finally pulled herself together enough to open up.

 Last summer I was diagnosed with HPV, the strain that causes cervical cancer.
 I’ve already had my cervix scraped twice because the pre-cancer cells had returned.
 My doctor says I will have to be monitored for cervical cancer the rest of my life.

-I asked her why she remained in this relationship almost a year after finding out her boyfriend infected her with HPV.
-She shared the following reasons:
+I asked her why she remained in the relationship almost a year after finding out her boyfriend infected her with HPV.
+She shared the following:

 Sex complicates things!

 Unfortunately, her story is not that uncommon in teenage relationships (or adult relationships for that matter).